Building a knowledge base

 An AI that’s already integrated with your knowledge base and helpdesk

-You don’t always need to develop an AI or set up custom integrations from scratch to get these benefits.
-Freddy AI for CX is a mix of an AI-powered customer-facing chatbot and a virtual assistant for your reps that can be deployed in no time.
-Freddy AI seamlessly integrates with your helpdesk and improves customer satisfaction and agent experience by:
+You don’t always need to develop AI or set up custom integrations from scratch to get these benefits.
+Freddy AI for CX is a mix of an AI-powered customer-facing chatbot and a virtual assistant that can be deployed in no time.
+Freddy AI seamlessly integrates with your help desk and improves customer satisfaction and agent experience by:

-• Answering questions based on knowledge base data and following up with relevant messages or questions after analyzing the intent of the query.
+• Answering questions based on knowledge base data and following up with relevant messages after analyzing the intent of the query

 Start building and enhancing your knowledge base today with Freshdesk!